mattblovell/kodi_panel/README.rst

 down to ground when the screen is pressed (as verified with a simple multimeter).

-This was all I needed to give it a try!
+This was the motivation I needed to give it a try!

 All that was necessary was to find a GPIO pin that was free to use an an input.
 For my Odroid C4 board, that turned out to be GPIO19, otherwise